FilConscious/AiFGym/README.md

 For example, `../active_inf/tasks/task1.py` is the Python module to train an active inference agent in a simple grid-world environment.
 The module imports the grid-world environment class from `../envs/grid_envs/grid_world_v0.py`, the active inference agent class from `../agents/aif_agent.py`, and its correspoding phenotype from `../phts/` (using an utility function in `../tasks/utils.py`).
 Then, it defines the train function instantiating at every run both an agent and the corresponding environment who interact for a certain number of episodes (training loop).
 The train function is called in `../scripts/main.py`, if ‘task1’ is the task name passed through the command line (so every new task module should have a train function).

-<a id="org466e8e0"></a>
+<a id="org1969eab"></a>

 # How to Run an Experiment

 To train a vanilla active inference agent in a grid-like environment, you have to execute the main script from the terminal while passing to it the appropriate parameters.

-More explicitly, after having cloned the repo (see [1](#org5662f95)), you would execute the following instructions in the terminal (replace `name-of-repo` and `name-of-env` with the expression you pick to save the repo locally and the one for the conda environment you created, respectively):
+More explicitly, after having cloned the repo (see Section [1](#org93f457a)), you would execute the following instructions in the terminal (replace `name-of-repo` and `name-of-env` with the expression you pick to save the repo locally and the one for the conda environment you created, respectively):

 1. Move into the local repo directory